wp-plugins/addthis/readme.txt

 PHP 5+ is preferred; PHP 4 is supported.

 == Changelog ==

+= 5.0.11 =
+* Fixing overwrite of $addThisConfig global to resolve more PHP errors where a function is called from a non-object

 = 5.0.10 =
 * Fixing bug where all checkboxes get unchecked on first settings page save